sitewhere/sitewhere-tools/sitewhere-java-agent/README.md

 The agent project includes an example that shows how round-trip processing is accomplished for a test device.
 The device registers itself as a Raspberry Pi based on the specification token provided in the SiteWhere sample data.
-Once registered, it waits for commands from SiteWhere and sends data events in response to the commands.
+Once registered, it starts an event loop that gathers the current JVM memory statistics, sends them to SiteWhere, then waits a few seconds and sends another batch.
+In a real-world scenario, the program could be monitoring or manipulating GPIO settings to interact with sensors and actuators.
+The example also implements the list of commands declared for the Raspberry Pi device specification, so if commands come in from SiteWhere, the corresponding methods are invoked on the agent.

 ###SiteWhere Tenant Configuration
 The default SiteWhere tenant configuration should not require any changes in order